Learning Physics-Informed Noise Models from Dark Frames for Low-Light Raw Image Denoising: Related Works

 To outperform the physics-based approach~\cite{NoiseFlow, ECCV20/DANet, ECCV20/CAGAN, NIPS21/PNGAN, CVPR22/DUS, CVPR23/LLD, ICCV23/LRD}, the learning-based approach has gained significant attention in recent years.
 Existing learning-based methods typically involve constituting a noise neural proxy through neural networks trained on paired real data.
 However, the utilization of imprecise distribution measurement methods often limits the effectiveness of the learning-based approach compared to the physics-based approach.
 For instance, \cite{NoiseFlow} employs normalized flow~\cite{NIPS18/Glow} to transform Gaussian noise into real noise.
 Nevertheless, flow-based methods struggle to approximate complex noise distributions in low-light conditions~\cite{TPAMI21/ELD,ICCV21/SFRN}.
 Similarly, GAN-based noise modeling methods~\cite{ACCV20/GAN, ECCV20/DANet, ECCV20/CAGAN, NIPS21/PNGAN} face challenges in effectively approximating noise distribution, which is often reported to be unstable and difficult to converge~\cite{ICCV21/SFRN,CVPR23/LLD}.
-To address the challenges, some advanced noise modeling methods~\cite{CVPR22/DUS,CVPR23/LLD,ICCV23/LRD} attempt to integrate physics-based methods into learning-based methods, ushering in a new era of learning-based noise modeling.
+To address the challenges, some advanced noise modeling methods~\cite{CVPR22/DUS,CVPR23/LLD,ICCV23/LRD} integrate physics-based methods into learning-based methods, ushering in a new era of learning-based noise modeling.

 Recently, based on the concept of learnability enhancement, PMN~\cite{ACMMM22/PMN,TPAMI23/PMN} reform paired real data according to noise modeling.
-Inspired by the PMN, we revisit the data dependency of existing noise modeling methods.
-We observe that existing learning-based methods often overlook or incorporate data defects in paired real data as part of the noise, leading to overfitting the training data and underfitting the noise model.
-The observation encourages us to propose a practical method to break through the status quo.
+Inspired by the PMN, we revisit the data dependency of existing noise modeling methods. {We observe that existing learning-based methods often overlook data defects in paired real data.
+Consequently, they either disregard these defects or misinterpret them as noise, resulting in overfitting to the training data while failing to accurately capture the true noise characteristics.} The observation encourages us to propose a practical method to break through the status quo.
 As shown in Table~\ref{tab:methods}, our method not only facilitates easy training but also exhibits low data dependency, highlighting its superiority in practice.